bgachara/bgachara.github.io/posts/rust_ref.md

 ```
 ## Automatic Dereferencing

-- Rust compiler will automatically dereference, specifically when the *.* operator is used.
-- to_uppercase() automatically does this on earth below
+- Rust compiler will automatically dereference, specifically when the *.* operator is used, i.e to_uppercase() automatically does this on earth below

 ```rust